-We here at Synapse have our fingers on the pulse.
+We here at Cognota have our fingers on the pulse.
 So, we’ve been looking at what learning and development trends L&D leaders should be anticipating for 2020.

 One thing is certain: technology continues to play an ever-more important role.
 Technology has been impacting the development and delivery of learning experiences for some time.
 Now, L&D will also see it greatly influence the initial gathering of requests and performance measurement of the entire process.
 This free ebook goes into lots more detail about technology and digital transformation in learning and development.